geekgod382/CodeEditor/README.md

 ## Code Editor — Live In-Browser (HTML/CSS/JS)

-Minimal, self-contained code editor that runs entirely in the browser.
-Edit HTML, CSS, and JavaScript with Ace Editor, preview instantly, and optionally run inline JS tests.
+Minimal, self-contained code editor that runs inside the browser and an isolated backend for other languages using Docker.
 Save and load your work as a JSON file.

 ### Features
 - **Three editors**: HTML, CSS, JavaScript (Ace Editor with Dracula theme)